alexbelgium/hassio-addons/README.md

 ## &#10003; Home & family

+- [Enedisgateway2mqtt](enedisgateway2mqtt) : use Enedis Gateway API to send data in your MQTT Broker
 - [Mealie](mealie/) : Mealie is a self hosted recipe manager and meal planner with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience for the whole family.
 This addon is based on the docker image from hay-kot.
-- [Enedisgateway2mqtt](enedisgateway2mqtt) : use Enedis Gateway API to send data in your MQTT Broker
+- [Wger](wger/): manage your personal workouts, weight and diet plans

 ## &#10003; Genealogy